kupuma-ru21/doc/tood.md

 - I don't wanna see log after g reset
-- I wanna use pr template with gh pr
+- I wanna use pr template with gh pr: in progress